PP-FM/zkqbf-suite/README.md

 It is okay to skip venv activation if you are not using ZKQCUBE.

-**c) ZKWS-Herbrand Validation**: To perform a ZKWS-Herbrand Validation (Only for false QBFs), from the zkqbf-suite directory, run
+**b) ZKWS-Herbrand Validation**: To perform a ZKWS-Herbrand Validation (Only for false QBFs), from the zkqbf-suite directory, run

 ```bash
 cd src/zkws-herbrand